Session Equipment at the IMC

 Planning for AV equipment for the Congress starts in November each year.
 Equipment changes made after this are quite difficult, as room allocations are made based in part on equipment needs.
 Equipment ordered after December cannot be guaranteed at the Congress.

 If you are planning to use any equipment at the Congress, please ensure that you are familiar with its basic functions before you arrive.
-Session room assistants will be happy to help with IMC equipment as much as possible, but as they supervise more than one session room, they will not have time before each paper to help every speaker use their equipment.
+Session room organisers will be happy to help with IMC equipment as much as possible, but as they supervise more than one session room, they will not have time before each paper to help every speaker use their equipment.

 Apple Mac Compatibility

-Standard session room equipment is compatible with Macs, but the IMC cannot provide Mac adapter cables.
-Please bring all necessary equipment to connect your Mac with you to the Congress.
 If you have any queries regarding using your Mac at the Congress or what is required to connect it to the session room equipment, please contact IMC administration.

 What Equipment Can Be Provided?